Philippine Welser: Life

 From 1576 onwards, the secrecy of marriage was over.
 The eldest son Andrew was to be made cardinal, for which proof of legitimate origin was required.
 The Pope released Archduke Ferdinand from his oath, who then provided evidence as best he could.

 The marriage was classified as a happy one.
 Philippine gave birth to two sons and then twins, who died early.

 Her favourite seat in Ambras Castle has been redesigned into a splendid renaissance castle.
 She had a herb garden laid out and mixed medicines together with her personal physician Dr Georg Handsch and her pharmacist, Dr Gorin Guaranta.
 A pharmacopoeia occasionally attributed to her comes from her mother Anna Welser's hand.
 In addition, Philippine has long been credited with a cookbook about dishes of the time.
 The cookbook was most likely also commissioned by her mother Anna and written by at least three different scribes.
 However, she had at least made additions or had them made.
 Her prayer book, with many drawings, has also survived to this day.

 She stood up for the common people and for help-seeking nobles, which has been handed down in writing through many petitions addressed to her.
 This and the fact that she tried to help the people around her with her medicine most likely saved her from defamation because of her improper origin.
 Her husband signed several goods over to her and gave them plenty of gifts.
 She received the titles of Margravine of Burgau, Landgravine of Nellenburg and Countess of Ober- and Niederhohenberg.

 From 1570 onwards, there were considerable health problems.
 She died on 24 April 1580.
 Her husband ordered that she be given a white marble tomb in the silver chapel of the Innsbruck court church.
 Furthermore, he cared for her servants all his life and also took care of the poor who had supported Philippine.

-Her sons, Andreas of Austria (born 15 June 1558 Bresnitz Castle, Bohemia; died 12 November 1600 Rome, Italy), Bishop of Constance and Brixen, and Karl of Austria (born 22 November 1560 Pürglitz Castle, Bohemia; died 31 October 1618 Überlingen, Germany), imperial general in Hungary, were raised to Margrave of Burgau (at that time, part of Upper Austria).
+Her sons, Andreas of Austria (1558–1600), Bishop of Constance and Brixen, and Karl of Austria (1560–1618), imperial general in Hungary, were raised to Margrave of Burgau (at that time, part of Upper Austria).